Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     This process of changing the value that a variable stores is called "assignment".
 So in the above example,

-    1. We first initalise `my_var` to `#!java 20`.
+    1. We first initalise `my_var` to `#!cpp 20`.
-    2. Then we assign a value of `#!java 30` to `my var`.
+    2. Then we assign a value of `#!cpp 30` to `my var`.
     3. Then we initialise another variable called `my_var2` whoes value is equal to the value of `my_var`.
-    4. Then we try to assign the string `#!java "this is a string"` to `my_var` but remember that `my_var` is an integer, and it is not capable of storing a string, so this will actually give you an error.
+    4. Then we try to assign the string `#!cpp "this is a string"` to `my_var` but remember that `my_var` is an integer, and it is not capable of storing a string, so this will actually give you an error.
 Think about it this way, you cannot put water in a paper bag, paper bags are not meant to store water!
     There is an exception to this rule:

-    ```java
+    ```cpp
     void main() {
         int a = 10;
         float b = 20.5;